cudoventures/cudos-builders/tools-bash/launcher/readme.md

 **Orchestrator:**

-Clone <em>orchestrator.env.example</em> to <em>orchestrator.mainnet.env</em> (The actual name could be arbitrary because the absolute path to this file is specified below in the configuration).
+Clone <em>orchestrator.env.example</em> to <em>orchestrator.mainnet.env</em> (The actual name could be arbitrary because the absolute filename to this file is specified below in the configuration).
 It contains the following variables:

 1. **ADDRESS_PREFIX:** DO NOT MODIFY THIS VALUE.
 Leave it "cudos" as it is in the example.
 1. **FEES:** The amount of fees, with acudos suffix, that are paid by the orchestrator when he iteracts with the blockchain.
 The value must be large enough to ensure that a transaction will be included by some validator in a block. <em>Example: FEES="1000acudos"</em>